AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_StepByStepGuides_MLPconverter.md

 - Facial expressions must be added manually
 - etc.

-So we work that on our `AVpos` notecard, and we finally obtain the complete engine, ready to work with AVsitterPlus.
+So we work that on our `AVP_Positions` notecard, and we finally obtain the complete engine, ready to work with AVsitterPlus.

 {% include important.html content="It's also worth noting that in times of the MLP engines, the first sitter (`SITTER 0` in AVsitterPlus) used to be the male sitter.
 However, AVsitterPlus engines have evolved so the first sitter, `SITTER 0`, is usually the female sitter.
 This means that you may need to swap the `SITTER 0` and `SITTER 1` portions of text." %}